Should I do a history degree?

 These are all useful skills to have in the workplace.
 For example, they can be very helpful if your job involves investigating situations in which something has gone badly and trying to understand what happened.
 This could be the case if you’re a manager or HR manager trying to get to the bottom of a conflict between colleagues, a journalist investigating possible corruption, or a police officer or lawyer investigating a crime.

 Degrees similar to history

 Not quite sure that history is for you?
 Take a look at closely related subjects, such as:

 Alternatively, you might prefer to take a degree that directly relates to one of the careers that are popular among history graduates, eg:

 - business studies

-What do history graduates do after they leave university?
+Quick stats – what do history graduates do after university?

 The Destinations of Leavers from Higher Education survey is conducted each year across the UK and asks graduates what they are doing six months after finishing their degrees.
 The 2015 survey looked at graduates who left university in 2014 and found the following: